andreros/react-dashboard-app/README.md

 # Dashboard

-Project implementing all the necessary proofs of concept for the new Morpheus Dashboard.
+Project implementing all the necessary proofs of concept for an application platform Dashboard.

 <br>